ihp-lab/LibreFace/README.md

 ## Results and Accuracy

+We performed a variety of evaluations across several demographic axes to observe how our model performs on different groups of people.

-### Faces Accuracy
+### FACES Accuracy

-This is the accuracy of the model when performing on the Faces dataset, filtered to only include images in the dataset that were deemed correctly labelled by a majority of human raters.
+This is the accuracy of the model when performing on the [FACES](https://faces.mpdl.mpg.de/imeji/) dataset, filtered to only include images in the dataset that were deemed correctly labelled by a majority of human raters.
 This dataset features a variety of ages, and the evaluation particularly denotes the model's performance on elderly people.
 <p align="center">
   <img src="https://github.com/ihp-lab/LibreFace/blob/main/media/facesAccuracy.JPG" alt="Faces Accuracy Results" width="480px" />
 </p>

-### Cafe Accuracy
+### CAFE Accuracy
-This is the accuracy of the model when performing on the CAFE dataset.
+This is the accuracy of the model when performing on the [CAFE](https://nyu.databrary.org/volume/30) dataset.
 This dataset features faces of children across a variety of racial groups.
-The children in the CAFE dataset are notably younger than those in the Faces dataset, denoting the model's performance on ages 32.5 mos–8.7 yrs and across differnt racial groups.
+The children in the CAFE dataset are notably younger than those in the FACES dataset, denoting the model's performance on ages 32.5 mos–8.7 yrs and across differnt racial groups.
 AA = African American, AS = Asian, EA = European American, LA = Latino, PI = Pacific Islander, SA = South Asian
 <p align="center">
   <img src="https://github.com/ihp-lab/LibreFace/blob/main/media/cafeAccuracy.JPG" alt="Cafe Accuracy Results" width="480px" />
 </p>